-To get the most from this tutorial, we recommend understanding basic features of WordPress like:
+To get the most from this tutorial, you should already be familiar with basic features of WordPress like:

-- The difference between Posts vs Pages
+- The difference between WordPress Posts and Pages

-- Creating a new post
+- Creating a new blog post

-- How to edit a post
+- How to edit a WordPress post

-- How to use WordPress Quick Edit
+- How to use the WordPress inline editor (Quick Edit)

-Depending on how many posts you have configured your site’s settings to display on your blog page, most recent posts get added to the top of the blog page and older posts get pushed further down the blog page.
+Depending on how many blog posts you have set up your site’s settings to display on your blog page, when newer posts are published, older posts will get pushed further down the page.

 (Posts – All Posts)

-Make Posts Sticky - Quick Edit Method
+Making Posts Sticky - Quick Edit Method

-Select the Make this post sticky check box …
+Select Make this post sticky …

 (Quick Edit – Update)